Andrew Henderson

 Thailand

-Expats love Thailand for its low cost of living, stunning beaches, and diversity.
-The country has something for every budget, whether you’re a perpetual traveler on a tight budget or a high-net-worth individual looking to enjoy life in paradise.
+Expats love Thailand for its low cost of living, stunning beaches and diversity.
+The country has something for every budget, whether youā€™re a perpetual traveller or just looking to enjoy life in paradise.

 Indonesia